New Blog

 worship.

 Obama is wrong on spiritual issues like gay marriage and abortion.
 As I illustrated in my article “Comrade God?,” from a Scriptural perspective, Obama is also wrong on social issues.
-Moreover, when it comes to economics, he is enamored with the same socialist paradigm that has and is failing everywhere it has ever been implemented.
+Moreover, when it comes to economics, he is enamored with the same socialist paradigm still failing everywhere it has ever been implemented.

 The earlier Digital Publius articles were sent directly to an email list of my fellow church